 Ratchet and Bulkhead got a following for much the same reasons their counterparts in Animated were liked.

 Starscream, thanks how hilarious he could be, but at the same time could still come off as threat at times even a Magnificant Bastard.

 Shockwave's badassery when he easily stomped Bulkhead and Wheeljack earned him this.

 Knockout has proven to be VERY popular for his eccentric scene-stealing personality.

 Ravage is one of the biggest examples of this.
 He was originally just a joke in Shortpacked! about how a Mirror Universe Ravage would be a Motor MouthKeet instead of a silent assassin.
 Then his creator started up a Twitter feed in which he was portrayed as the living incarnation of LOLCats.
 Eventually, the little guy became so popular, he was made canon and received a toy at Botcon 2010!

-Abominus, who defeats Computron with interpretive dance while politely critiquing his diction, hit the running for the title of "Best Gestalt Ever."
+Abominus, who defeats Computron with interpretive dance while politely critiquing his diction, hit the ground running for the title of "Best Gestalt Ever."
 Then we learned that his components are what make him a Cultured Badass - a Renaissance man, a famous actor, a captain of industry, a psychologist, and a children's entertainer, complete with cute hand puppet.
 It helps that he looks fantastic◊.